 Dear Collaborators,

-the previous message.
-No increase in flaring activity is expected
+message.
+No change in flare activity is expected in the next 24-hour

 See http://www.SolarMonitor.org for images and